-Despite disparities amongst the Vietnamese social, political and regional setup, compared to Thailand and the United Kingdom, the lessons from the HTA models, were instrumental in institutionalizing the HTA system in Vietnam.
-Vietnamese stakeholders were strengthened with the institutionalization of HTA in Vietnam, certain aspects from other HTA systems were duplicated.
-Fundamentals like clarity, technical competence, public accountability, importance of policy in developing HTA agencies, managing research, and social and public outreach for transforming evidence into policy.
-These steps were significant to encourage leadership and boost regional institutional initiatives of stakeholders.
-HTA-related capacity development in Vietnam is necessary to boost decision-making in healthcare, improve healthcare services, promote health equity and expand UHC across the country (Tantivess et al., 2017).
+Despite the disparities in the Vietnamese social, political and regional setup compared with Thailand and the United Kingdom, the lessons from the HTA models were instrumental in institutionalizing the HTA system in Vietnam.
+Vietnamese stakeholders were strengthened with the institutionalization of HTA, while certain aspects from other HTA systems were replicated, including the fundamentals of clarity, technical competence, public accountability, the importance of policy in developing HTA agencies, managing research, and social and public outreach for transforming evidence into policy.
+These steps were significant in encouraging leadership and boosting regional institutional initiatives by stakeholders.
+HTA-related capacity development in Vietnam is necessary to boost decision-making in healthcare, improve healthcare services, promote health equity, and expand UHC throughout the country (Tantivess et al., 2017).

 Self-Check Questions

-Please list three key lessons from HTA models, that were instrumental in institutionalizing the HTA system in Vietnam.
+Please list three key lessons from HTA models that were instrumental in institutionalizing the HTA system in Vietnam.

 Vietnamese stakeholders were strengthened with the institutionalization of HTA in Vietnam.